Arabic for Writers and Freelancers

 For some reason, I’d never given serious consideration to knowing Arabic professionally.
 I’m a free-lancer, and aside the fact that I’ve entirely re-focused my work to revolve around Islam, I still should have considered that there’s a lot of free-lance work available for people that are bi-lingual.

 Most of the work is for translation, interpretation, and ESL teaching positions (English as a Second Language); the demand ultimately depends on the language.
 Arabic speakers are in high demand, but much to my dismay, the pay doesn’t seem to increase from interpreting Spanish to interpreting Arabic, but that can be seen as encouraging for those that aren’t interested in learning a language as challenging as Arabic, because everyone can expect at least $15.00-$20.00 per hour with translation and interpretation jobs, or teaching ESL.
+Thirty dollars an hour even once you get some experience.
 I came across a lot of virtual work (ESL classes conducted via Skype) which was pretty encouraging as well.

 I remember my first night of job market research.
 The flickering feeling of inspiration was all too familiar.